 Such efforts will reduce costs associated with accidents and improve employee morale while enhancing the organizational reputation within its market segment.

-Examples of Effective Control Measures
+Examples of Effective Risk Mitigation Strategies

 One common control measure is the implementation of engineering controls, which aim to isolate workers from hazards or remove the hazard altogether physically.
 For example, a company may install ventilation systems to remove harmful fumes or gases in a manufacturing facility.